-Replacing Legacy Modules With New Modules
+Replacing Google Sheets legacy Modules with New Modules

 We closely follow releases of new API versions and implement new app versions based on the latest APIs.

-To keep your scenarios running even after the shut down of a legacy API, make sure to replace all the legacy (old) modules with new modules.
+To keep your scenarios running even after the shutdown of a legacy API, make sure to replace all the legacy (old) modules with new modules.

 Here is a step by step guide: